xaoctech/dava.engine/Docs/Structure.md

 An overview how the DAVAEngine project is structured.

 ## Basic naming requirements
-- All top-level folders are named with a capital letter
+- All top-level folders are named with a capital letter.
 - We support a several platforms.
 If the directory or file is related to a particular platform, then this relation must be expressed in the file or directory naming in the following form: `[Prefix]<Platform>`, where `Prefix` is any user-defined world (can be empty) and `Platform` is one of the following:
   - Android
   - Mac